Thomas Smith-Stark: Fields of study

 Thomas Smith-Stark was mainly interested in Mesoamerican languages.
 His doctoral thesis was on Pomam phonology and morphology.
 He developed early works on the antipassive and aspects of voice in Maya.
 He was into Maya glyphs, publishing in 1996 A Concordance to the Inscriptions of Palenque, Chiapas, with William Ringle.
 In 1981 he began to work at the Centro de Estudios Lingüísticos y Literarios of El Colegio de México.
 By the mid-1980, he started studying Amuzgo features like tone, verbal morphology, voice, and negation in collaboration with the native speaker of San Pedro Amuzgos Fermín Tapia.
 This represented its first contact with Oto-manguean languages.

 He retook the works of Juan de Córdova in Zapotec and Antonio de Rincón in Nahuatl.
 He became an expert in colonial Zapotec and Nahuatl, and he completed studies related to missionary linguistics in early New Spain.

-Between the 1980s and 1990, he worked on areal linguistics.
-With Lyle Campbell and Terrence Kaufman, he published "Meso-American as a Linguistic Area" that gives bases for justifying the definition of Mesoamerica with linguistic proofs.
+Between the 1980s and 1990, he worked in areal linguistics.
+With Lyle Campbell and Terrence Kaufman, he published "Meso-American as a Linguistic Area", which provided evidence that Mesoamerica should be regarded as a coherent region of language contact characterized by an identifiable set of linguistic features.